International Trade Finance

 How is International Trade Finance different from other Financing Options?

-International trade financing is beneficial for various stakeholders involved in international trade:
+International trade finance is beneficial for various stakeholders involved in global commerce

 Exporters